Money Guide Ireland

 Help with Payment of Nursing Home Charges

-A new scheme is going to be introduced in Autumn of 2009 to help with the payment of nursing home fees in Ireland.
-The new Nursing Homes Support Scheme is being called a “Fair Deal” by the Department of Health and Children.
-The new regulations became law from July 1st 2009 – but have not actually been put into effect yet.
-People already in Public nursing homes and getting help with fees under the old scheme will not be affected.
+A new scheme was introduced in Autumn of 2009 to help with the payment of nursing home fees in Ireland.
+The Nursing Homes Support Scheme is also known as “Fair Deal” by the Department of Health.

-In summary – the new rules will replace the old “subvention” scheme and will assist in the payment of charges for both Private and HSE (Public) Nursing Homes.
+The Fair Deal scheme replaced the old “subvention” scheme and can assist in the payment of charges for both Private and HSE (Public) Nursing Homes.

-Nursing homes will have to register to be part of this Fair Deal scheme – and they will have to agree prices with the National Treatment Purchase Fund.
+Nursing homes have to register to be part of this Fair Deal scheme – and they will have to agree prices with the National Treatment Purchase Fund.
+Not all nursing homes will be part of the scheme.

-A principal residence (your home) will only be included as assets for the first 3 years of the time in the care home.
-So in effect - the maximum deferred payment based on the main home will be 15% of it’s value.
+A principal residence (your home) will only be included as assets just for the first 3 years of the time in the care home.
+So in effect – the maximum deferred payment based on the main home will be 22.5% (3 times 7.5) of it’s value.
 (No matter how long a person remains in care).

-For a couple where only one is in a care home -, this means that the deferred contribution based on the principal residence will be capped at 7.5%
+For a couple where only one is in a care home -, the deferred contribution based on the principal residence will be capped at 11.25%

 If there is a partner still living in the home, the deferred charge may be further deferred for their lifetime too.